 The format shines for e-commerce catalogs, step-by-step tutorials, feature breakdowns, and sequential storytelling.
 You're not limited to static images either.
 Mix images and videos in any order across your cards.

 But the real power?
 Each card can drive to a unique landing page.
 Show five products, link each to its specific product page.
-That's impossible with single-image ads.
+That's impossible with single-image ads, and it's why carousels pair so well with e-commerce product catalog management.

 Carousel Image Specs for Meta Ads